 United States President Gerald Ford was in Madrid on Saturday (31 May) to discuss with General Francisco Franco the future of U.

-United States President Gerald Ford was in Madrid on Saturday (31 May) to discuss with General Francisco Franco the future of U.S. military bases in Spain.
+Background: United States President Gerald Ford was in Madrid on Saturday (31 May) to discuss with General Francisco Franco the future of U.S. military bases in Spain.

 The President was met at the airport by General Franco amid stringent security precautions, and police and steel-helmeted security forces were posted along his route from the airport to Moncloa Palace. lined the motorcade route into the city.